containers/toolbox/doc/toolbox-init-container.1.md

 paths inside the container match those on the host, to avoid needless confusion.

+When the container's architecture differs from the host, the entry point configures QEMU user-mode emulation inside the container.
+It validates that QEMU emulation is functional, mounts a sandboxed `binfmt_misc` filesystem, and registers the QEMU interpreter with the `C` (credential) flag for transparent emulation of non-native architecture binaries.

 ## OPTIONS ##

 The following options are understood:

+**--arch** ID

+The container's architecture ID.
+When it differs from the host, additional configuration of cross-architecture QEMU emulation is performed during initialization.

+**--arch-emulator-path** PATH

+Register an emulator using binfmt_misc with PATH as the interpreter for a non-native architecture container.

 **--gid** GID